aws-deadline/deadline-cloud-for-houdini/docs/FAQ.md

   Driver/deadline_cloud
 ```

 These errors are safe to ignore.
-This submitter exists as a node in your Houdini scene.
+The AWS Deadline Cloud submitter exists as a node in your Houdini scene.
 When a worker in your farm loads the scene, the scene still contains the Deadline Cloud node, but the worker may not have the submitter installed.
 Because the worker does not have the files needed to run the Deadline Cloud node, it logs "incomplete asset definition" errors.
 The Deadline Cloud node itself is not rendered as part of the job though, so these errors can be ignored.